 While analyzing 10s of products and iterating with 100s of millions of users at companies like Microsoft, Amazon, and smaller startups I’ve developed a battle tested theory of how.
 A lot of ideas are cross applied to product from statistics, machine learning, and AI since that’s what my background is in.
-By putting this theory to practice you can assess exactly how every change within your product affects the various markets your customers are representative of.
-It also lets you evaluate if your product is easy to use with quantitative certainty.
+I wanted to share it here as a series of articles.

 I’m always growing and learning so I look forward to all types of discussion.
 Feel free to reach out to me on any platform.
 Now to it.

 The reason humans do anything roughly falls into two buckets: